Kinghorn: History

 In October 1589 the minister of Kinghorn parish, John Scrimgeour, was chosen by King James VI to accompany him on his voyage to meet his bride, Anne of Denmark, in Norway.

 A burn, fed from the freshwater Kinghorn Loch above the town, once provided the town with its water and subsequently provided the source of power to drive the machinery of flax mills.

 The old town was dramatically transformed in 1846 by the construction of the railway viaduct across the valley of the burn and the opening of Kinghorn Station by the Edinburgh and Northern Railway which had its terminus at Burntisland for ferries across the Forth to Granton.
 Much of the former horse ferry traffic from Pettycur Bay was lost to Burntisland.
 The huge viaduct (mainly solid) splits the original town in two and totally dominates the lower (southern) section.

+John Key, who had an engineering works at Kirkcaldy, opened a shipyard at Abden, on the north east side of the town, in 1864.
+Its final closure was in 1922.
+Remnants of the slipways remain.
+Ships built include - 1864 South Australian, Princess Helena, 1865 Niphon, Kinghorn, 1866 Dane, Great Northern, 1868 River Tay, 1869 Albatross, 1871 Alps, 1873 Clio, 1868 Travancore, 1869 Scotland, 1870 Andes, 1872 Macgregor, 1873 African, Kafir, 1874 Ithuriel, Mactan, 1876 John Stirling, 1877 Strathbeg, Griffin, John Beaumont, 1878 Lass O' Gowrie, Keilawarra, 1879 Joseph Rickett, Patrick Stewart, William Muir, 1882 Mentmore, Ranelagh, Glanworth, Glenmore, 1883 Heathmore, Gabo, Burwah, Cahors, Fitzroy, Crathie, Namoi, 1884 Eurimbla, Newcastle.

 Following the opening of the Forth Railway Bridge in 1890, the North British Railway started to promote Kinghorn's picturesque sheltered bay and beach as a resort, which led to considerable development of the town.